sillyhatday/External-CPU-Display-7-Segment/README.md

 I do wonder if someone more experienced can write some more efficient code to allow this to work properly, which is why I included this in here.
 Possibly editing the PC software to do the work before being sent to the arduino.
 (I don't know how to do that)

-Option 2.
+# Option 2.

 After that I realised that I'd be able to use shift registers to solve the issue.
 If the hardware you have can't do the job, add more hardware.
 Simply the shift registers do all the work in the displays, the arduino spends its time reading the serial port and calculating averages.
 Another bonus is that you can have longer periods of time to take an average.
 Making a really nice stable display.
 Downside is that you need more hardware to make it all work.

 Included is the schematic for making your own PCB.
 I have yet to make my own PCB and haven't sorted out a constant current source for driving the VFD heaters.
 For testing I've been connecting the heaters in series with a 100ohm resistor on 5v.
 You can use a 120ohm resistor too so you can underdrive the tubes.
-This will help to make them last longer as they will loose their brightness over time.
+I've been testing with 1/4 watt resistors that work but run very hot, I'd go for 1/2 watt or 1 watt in the long term.
+This will help to make them last longer, as they will loose their brightness over time.

 The Arduino sketch has inverted hex values to be able to drive either, a common anode or common cathode LED seven segment display.
 For driving the VFD tubes you need to use the common cathode hex values.

+Running the segments and the grid requires a 'high' voltage.
+Arduino outputs are fine for driving a LED display, the VFD tubes require a higher driving voltage.
+Anoyingly, you can just bearly get them to run on only 5v but it is not very useful, they are so dim.
+I found that the datasheet for the tubes say to drive them around 24v.
+They will be nice and bright but wear out much faster.
+I personally like them running between 8.5v and 12v, they look just fine.

+For testing I've been using a prebuilt boost convertor to only need a single 5v supply input.
+Which is got from the USB that needs plugging in for the serial data.